 For marriages lasting 20 years or more, maintenance is awarded on either an indefinite term or for a term that is equal to the length marriage.

-If you have questions about how spousal maintenance laws apply to your own case, please contact one of the dedicated Arlington Heights spousal maintenance lawyers at The Suburban Law Group, LLC, today.
+If you have questions about how spousal maintenance laws apply to your own case, please contact one of the dedicated Arlington Heights spousal maintenance lawyers at SLG Family Law today.
 We offer free initial consultations.

 Chris took good care of me during my case, answered all my questions, and wrapped things up in a timely fashion.
 He gave me peace of mind throughout the process.
 I was very happy with the results, and recommend him to all of my friends.